-- It has two ways of accessing the main compartment, so the stuff in it is easily accessible during trips – it opens similarly as a suitcase.
+- It has two ways of accessing the main compartment, so the stuff in it is easily accessible during trips – it opens similarly to a suitcase.

-- It is the size of a carry-on luggage in planes, so no additional baggage fees.
+- It is the size of carry-on luggage in planes, so no additional baggage fees.

 Mandatory items to pack for south-east Asia

-- Passport which is valid for at least additional 6 months.
+- A passport that is valid for at least an additional 6 months.

 - Passport copy – in case something happens to the real passport, this may help.

-- Travel insurance, some cash and a notice to your bank that you are expected to be traveling to south-east Asia.
+- Travel insurance, some cash, and notice to your bank that you are expected to be traveling to south-east Asia.

-- Light every-day wear for warm weather 3 T-shirts, shorts or skirts, a light summer dress.
+- Light everyday wear for warm weather: 3 T-shirts, shorts or skirts, and a light summer dress.
 You should take enough clothes to mix and match for a week and then find a laundry service to get them last another week.
-Don’t take too much of clothes – if you miss something, you can buy it in Bali.
+Don’t take too many clothes – if you miss something, you can buy them in Bali.

 - Open shoes for walking on a beach and in a city.

-- Running shoes for long walks and climbs up a mountain.
+- Running shoes for long walks and climbing up a mountain.